mnbroatch/bondage.js/README.md

 You can tell which kind it is by using instanceof

-`runner.currentResult instanceof YarnBound.TextResult`
+`runner.currentResult instanceof Bondage.TextResult`

-`runner.currentResult instanceof YarnBound.OptionsResult`
+`runner.currentResult instanceof Bondage.OptionsResult`

-`runner.currentResult instanceof YarnBound.CommandResult`
+`runner.currentResult instanceof Bondage.CommandResult`

 A TextResult looks like this: